 Wallace joined NBC 4 New York in 2015 following more than three decades with WABC-TV.
 Throughout this time, she covered many of New York’s most high-profile stories ranging from terrorist attacks of Sept.11 to the Howard Beach racial violence to the death of Eric Garner on Staten Island.
 She also travelled to the poppy fields of Colombia for a series on heroin on city streets to the Middle East, where she served as the first tri-State reporter to cover preparations for the first Gulf War.

-Wallace cemented her reputation as one of the city’s best reporters by securing exclusive interviews, including a one-on-one prison interview with child killer Joel Steinberg and an interview with Julio Acevedo, the Brooklyn man now convicted in the hit-and-run death of a couple in Williamsburg.
+Cementing her reputation as one of the city’s most effective reporters, Wallace secured an exclusive, one-on-one prison interview with notorious child killer Joel Steinberg as well as with Julio Acevedo, the Brooklyn man now convicted in the hit-and-run death of a couple in Williamsburg.
 Through an intermediary, Wallace helped negotiate Acevedo’s peaceful surrender to the NYPD after he fled the state.

-She moved on to KCST-TV in San Diego as an anchor/reporter before being hired as a consumer/investigative reporter at WABC-TV in New York.
+She later moved to KCRA-TV in Sacramento as an anchor/reporter before taking a job as a weeknight anchor at KTTV in Los Angeles.
+Wallace later moved on to KCST-TV in San Diego as an anchor/reporter before being hired as a consumer/investigative reporter at WABC-TV in New York.
 She anchored the weekend newscasts for six years before joining the station's investigative unit in 1998.

-Wallace lives in New Jersey with her husband and two children.
+Wallace lives in Bergen County with her husband and two children.